 Why You Might Need a Bone Graft

 When you first see an implant dentist, one of the things they will want to check is how much bone you have in the area where you wish to have dental implants.
 In order for your implants to be a complete success, they need to be inserted into a certain amount of healthy bone because they need to fully integrate with your jawbone to provide a strong and stable foundation for your implant teeth.

 One of the problems with tooth loss is that it can ultimately lead to bone loss in your jawbone, as without the stimulation provided by your natural tooth roots, old bone cells are not renewed and gradually the amount of available bone will diminish.
-This can create considerable problems for denture wearers as a denture relies quite heavily on the bony ridge that used to support your teeth for retention.
+This can create considerable problems for denture wearers as a denture relies quite heavily on the bony ridge that is used to support your teeth for retention.
 It can also affect the stability of your remaining teeth.
 This is where having dental implants can be extremely useful as it protects your jawbone against any further bone loss and helps to stabilize your remaining teeth.

 What to Expect If You Do Have a Bone Graft

-If you need a bone graft, then we have an experienced bone grafting surgeon here at Envy Smile Dental Spa who has all the necessary expertise and experience to make sure the treatment is a success and that it will be carried out in a way that is comfortable for you.
-If you only require a very small amount of bone, we may even be able to place the bone graft at the same time as your dental implant but otherwise, it will be carried out beforehand and you will need to allow several months for the grafting material to fully integrate with your jawbone.
-Although this may add a little extra time to the overall treatment, it’s still well worth it as a properly planned dental implant can last for many years and will provide excellent results.
+If you need a bone graft, then we have an experienced periodontist here at Envy Smile Dental Spa in Brooklyn, NY who has all the necessary expertise and experience to make sure the treatment is a success and that it will be carried out in a way that is comfortable for you.
+If you only require a very small amount of bone, we may even be able to place the bone graft at the same time as your dental implant, but otherwise, it will be carried out beforehand, and you will need to allow several months for the grafting material to fully integrate with your jawbone.
+Although this may add a little extra time to the overall treatment, it’s still well worth it, as a properly planned dental implant can last for many years and will provide excellent results.

 Where do Bone Grafts Come from?